High-flying stocks wait on Fed signals, Apple results

-The broad expectation is that it won't want to unsettle markets for now, and with a packed day of corporate earnings, economic data and U.S. President Joe Biden's first address before a joint Congress session read more , there was plenty to navigate.
+The broad expectation is that it won’t want to unsettle markets for now, and with a packed day of corporate earnings, economic data and U.S. President Joe Biden’s first address before a joint Congress session, there was plenty to navigate.

-MSCI's broadest index of world shares (.MIWD00000PUS) was sidestepping towards its best month of the year so far, with Europe's bourses fighting for modest gains and S&P 500 futures flat after Wall Street's more than 5% April spurt.
+MSCI’s broadest index of world shares was sidestepping towards its best month of the year so far, with Europe’s bourses fighting for modest gains [.EU] and S&P 500 futures flat after Wall Street’s more than 5% April spurt. [.N]

 In the FX markets, the dollar was on course for its first unbroken two-day run of gains of the month - April is currently set to be its cruellest month since last July.
 U.S. 10-year Treasury yields, whose swift rise earlier in the year caught markets off guard, touched their highest in nearly two weeks at 1.647%.